PATIENT INFORMATION

 Complaints

-Patient Satisfaction affects health outcomes and Hanover Street Medical Centre acknowledges that patients are an important source of customer feedback.
+Patient satisfaction affects health outcomes and Hanover Street Medical Centre acknowledges that patients are an important source of customer feedback.
 Your suggestions or complaints allow us to improve our services.
 The practice aims to resolve complaints as they are reported.
-Please take an opportunity to register your complaint either verbally to staff, in writing (a letter) or via our suggestion box which is located at the reception desk in the waiting room area.
+Please take the opportunity to register your complaint in writing.
 Patients should also feel free to complain anonymously if desired.

 Phone: 1300 582 113 Fax: (03) 9032 3111